Peter Bergmann: Awards

-Bergmann was posthumously awarded the inaugural Einstein Prize in 2003 with John A. Wheeler for "pioneering investigations in general relativity, including gravitational radiation, black holes, spacetime singularities, and symmetries in Einstein’s equations, and for leadership and inspiration to generations of researchers in general relativity".
-He learned that he had won the prize only shortly before his death.
+In 1992, the Albert Einstein Society in Switzerland awarded Bergmann the Albert Einstein Medal.
+In 2002, shortly before his death, Bergmann learned that he and John Archibald Wheeler had won the inaugural Einstein Prize from the American Physical Society (APS) for "pioneering investigations in general relativity, including gravitational radiation, black holes, spacetime singularities, and symmetries in Einstein’s equations, and for leadership and inspiration to generations of researchers in general relativity."